Our free membership, business.com+, takes the pain out of choosing new business services.

 4. Get piercings that heal quickly or are removable.

 Most people agree that in roles where you’re dealing directly with customers, facial piercings might be distracting.
-But, they shouldn’t change your customer service approach, even if a customer judges you based on your piercings.
+However, they shouldn’t change your customer service approach, even if a customer judges you based on your piercings.

 “With piercings, I think it’s important to not get a piercing that is going to hurt or take a long while to heal, which hinders your performance as an employee — for example, a tongue piercing,” Pasternak said.